ortus-boxlang/boxlang-docs/language/java-integration.md

 ## Java Casting

 You must remember that Java is a static and typed language.
-Boxlang is not!
+BoxLang is not!
 If you need to pass in arguments to Java functions that require native types you will have to cast them.
 We will use the fancy `JavaCast()` function built-in to the language.

 ```java
 integerObject = createObject( "java", "java.lang.Integer" );